 - Go Government: The US Government’s recruiting site with tips, guides, and ways to find the kind of job you want in federal service.

-- The Partnership for Public Service: The office behind promoting government careers, see behind the scenes at what the federal government is doing to attract new talent.
+- The Partnership for Public Service: The office behind promoting government careers; see behind the scenes what the federal government is doing to attract new talent.

 State and Local Government Job Resources

-- Oregon DOJ Honors Program: The Oregon Department of Justice has their own Honors Program, which is a prestigious opportunity for students who are interested in staying in Oregon.
+- Oregon DOJ Honors Program: The Oregon Department of Justice has its own Honors Program, which is a prestigious opportunity for students who are interested in staying in Oregon.

-- PSJD’s State-by-state Resources: Click on the state you are interested in for links to job boards and state and local government employment.
+- PSJD.org : Click on the state you are interested in for links to job boards and state and local government employment.